Funeral Costs in Colorado | 2026 Guide

 Funeral homes ordinarily do their utmost to provide a professional, caring, dignified service to bereaved families.
 However, should you have a grievance with the service provided by a funeral home, you should resolve this with them directly in the first instance.
 If you fail to do this, you can contact the Colorado Funeral Directors Association (CFDA), which is a voluntary trade organization.

 Alternatively, you can contact the Funeral Consumer Society of Colorado (FCSC) at 4101 East Hampden Avenue, Denver, 80222.
 Phone: (303) 759-2800.
 They are a local not-for-profit organization affiliated with the National Funeral Consumers Alliance.
-Basically, they support consumer rights with regard to purchasing funeral services and products in Colorado.
+Basically, they support consumer rights regarding the purchase of funeral services and products in Colorado.

 If you have any further questions about arranging a funeral in Colorado, please feel free to contact us.